 Mrs Walentin is a reciepient of numerous prizes such as the 1st prizes 1st at the British Flute Society’s Competitions,International Flute Competition “Friedrich Kuhlau”(Germany) and Royal Academy of Music flute competition.
 She has also won several prestigious awards including the Worshipful Company of Musicians Award, the Hattori Foundation Award, The Leverhulme Trust Award, The Philharmonia MMSF Award, “Wolfson Foundation Award” and many other.

 Alena Walentin performed joint recitals with such big figures in the flute world as Emmanuel Pahud and Denis Bouriakov.
 Alena has performed at the most prestigious UK venues including Royal Festival Hall, Buckingham Palace, Wigmore Hall, Barbican Hall, Windsor Castle, King’s Place and at the BBC Proms at the Royal Albert Hall with the BBC Scottish Symphony Orchestra.
-She performed solo works with some of the world's leading orchestras, including the Moscow Chamber Orchestra, Moscow Philharmonic Orchestra, the Royal Academy of Music Chamber Orchestra and has played recitals in Canada, Japan, UK, USA, Russia, Germany, Austria and Spain.
+She performed solo works with some of the world's leading orchestras, including the Moscow Chamber Orchestra, Moscow Philharmonic Orchestra, the Royal Academy of Music Chamber Orchestra and has played recitals in Canada, Japan, Singapore, Taiwan, UK, USA, Russia, Germany, Austria and Spain.

 Professor and teacher:

 In summer 2014 Mrs Walentin was invited to be a coach at the International Music Festival in Switzerland “Verbier Festival” Chamber Week, in 2015 she was the flute teacher at the Ponte Cultura music course in Corsica, France and gave masterclasses at ESMAE (Conservatoire of Music and Theatre) in Porto (Portugal) followed by series of solo concerts.
-She has also been teaching assistant at the William Bennett International Flute Summer School and in 2015 been appointed a Flute teacher at the London City University.
-She has also been teaching at the Dartington Summer School & Festival in 2017 and 2018, alongside her colleagues from Atéa Quintet, giving instrumental masterclasses and chamber music sessions as well as recital.
+She has also been teaching assistant at the William Bennett International Flute Summer School and taught at the Dartington Summer School & Festival in 2017 and 2018, alongside her colleagues from Atéa Quintet, giving instrumental masterclasses and chamber music sessions as well as recital.

 Chamber music is a big part of Alena's life and career.
 She works regularly with fantastic musicians, who you will be able to read about on this website.
-Alena is also a member of the Atéa Wind Quintet, Associate Ensemble in Residence at Birmingham Conservatoire (since 2012) and Ensemble in Residence at The Purcell School.
+Alena is also a member of the Atéa Quintet, Associate Ensemble in Residence at Birmingham Conservatoire (since 2012) and Ensemble in Residence at The Purcell School.